 - all necessary equipment and tools are provided and ready for testing

-- tests schedule is reviewed in case there are any obstacles for testing activity.
+- the test schedule is reviewed in case there are any obstacles for testing

 5. Entry and Exit Criteria

 5.1 Entry Criteria

 - test design and tests plan have been created

 - the test environment has been set up

 5.2 Exit Criteria

 - the rate of tests cases passed is satisfactory, e.g., 95%